Steps to the Ph.D. in Education & Jewish Studies

 When: After your dissertation proposal is approved and you have permission from UCAIHS to begin your research, your fieldwork begins.
 Members of our program have been spending approximately one academic year on their fieldwork or research.
 Students doing, for example, history or philosophy might not do fieldwork, though they will obviously do other sorts of research.
 However, the exact scope of the project will be determined by your dissertation committee.

-Who: During this time, you will probably be meeting with your dissertation advisor every few months, just to make sure that you're on track.
-The timeline will be established by you and your dissertation advisor.
+Who: During this time, you will probably be meeting with your dissertation adviser every few months, just to make sure that you're on track.
+The timeline will be established by you and your dissertation adviser.

 Tip: Don't forget to register for the one credit (HMSS-GE 3004) each semester while you're doing your research.